sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 In this lab you will enable OpenShift to build our application directly on OpenShift itself.
 This is done using Source 2 Image (s2i) which does the following:

 1 Launches a container from a "builder image" of the matching runtime.
-In this case that's python version 2.7 builder image.
+In this case that's a python version 2.7 builder image.
 1 Executes a build of the application in the running builder container.
 After a successful build, commits a new image containing the application.
 1 The image is pushed into the registry which internal to OpenShift.
 1 The container is launched since the DeploymentConfig is configured to launch or re-launch the container if the image is added or updated.